commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 - `title`: the title of the page.
 Most of the time is the same value as in the `src/data/navigation.yaml` but it can be longer if needed.
 - `beta`: to indicate if the _beta_ info message should be displayed or not.
+- `excludeFromSearchIndex`: to indicate if the page should be excluded from being indexed by crawlers.
+This option effectively sets the `robots="noindex"` meta attribute.

 ### Available JSX components within markdown files